 Tips for Smart Investing

-- If you’re unsure how to build a portfolio for a recessions, a financial advisor can help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+- If you’re unsure of how to build a recession-proof portfolio, a financial advisor can help.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.